Friday, May 8, 2026

 Worship proves our dedication to Him, our reverence, our love for Him, and shows that we chose Him and say "yes" to Him while denying self and others.
 The question now is "How can we love God and worship Him only?"

 To answer we refer to the scriptures.
 There are several words in the Bible used for worship so let us start there.
-Worship according to scripture has several meanings.
-It is more about obedience, submission and a life of sacrifice
+Worship according to scripture has several meanings but you will find that It is more about obedience, submission and a life of sacrifice

 The three main words used to mean worship are: "shachah" (Hebrew), "proskuneo" (Greek) and "abad" (Hebrew).
-But I will include a few other words used.
+However, I will include a few other words used.

 Shachah is the most commonly used today but used only 172 times in the Bible.
 It means "to bow down" or "prostrate self".
 It is an act of submission to the authority of God as found in Genesis 22:5, “Stay here with the donkey,” Abraham told his servants.
 “The boy and I will go over there to worship, and then we will return to you.”